Generalized Bloch's Theorem for Cavity Exciton Polaron-Polaritons

 where for the sake of concision, we use the calligraphic operators to denote fully transformed operators such that $\hat{\mathcal{O}} \equiv \hat{U}_\mathrm{ph}^\dagger \hat{U}_\mathrm{pn}^\dagger \hat{O} \hat{U}_\mathrm{pn} \hat{U}_\mathrm{ph}$.
 It is immediately apparent that Eq.~\ref{eq:polaron_polariton} has fully restored Bloch's theorem for the CoM coordinate, $\hat{\bf X}$.

-We can then parameterize $\hat{\mathcal{H}}$ by $K$-points within the first Brillouin zone of the CoM particle in the plane-wave basis.
-We decompose a given momentum eigenstate $\ket{P}$ as the planewave of a given $K$-point boosted by a reciprocal lattice vector, ${\boldsymbol{\kappa}}$, such that $\ket{P} = \ket{K + {\boldsymbol{\kappa}}}$.
+We can then parameterize $\hat{\mathcal{H}}$ by $\bf K$-points within the first Brillouin zone of the CoM particle in the plane-wave basis.
+We decompose a given momentum eigenstate $\ket{\bf P}$ as the planewave of a given $\bf K$-point boosted by a reciprocal lattice vector, ${\boldsymbol{\kappa}}$, such that $\ket{\bf P} = \ket{{\bf K} + {\boldsymbol{\kappa}}}$.
 We can then define our parameterized polaron-polariton Hamiltonian as

-where $\hat{c}_{K + {\boldsymbol{\kappa}}}^\dagger / \hat{c}_{K + {\boldsymbol{\kappa}}}$ are the creation/annihilation operators for the $K + {\boldsymbol{\kappa}}$ plane wave of CoM particle.
+where $\hat{c}_{{\bf K} + {\boldsymbol{\kappa}}}^\dagger / \hat{c}_{{\bf K} + {\boldsymbol{\kappa}}}$ are the creation/annihilation operators for the ${\bf K} + {\boldsymbol{\kappa}}$ plane wave of CoM particle.

-We have now created a block-diagonal form of the p$\cdot$A Hamiltonian for two particles without making any further approximations.
+Eq.~\ref{eq:h_k} is the {\it central result} of this Letter: a formally non-Bloch multimode exciton--photon--phonon problem becomes a set of independent total-crystal-momentum sectors, without assuming long-wavelength, single-mode, or site-basis approximation required by the symmetry reduction itself.
+This decomposition is the key computational payoff.
 This allows us to directly calculate various material properties.
-Namely, in this work, we will use the exact solutions of $\hat{\mathcal{H}}(K)$ to calculate the dielectric function of this exciton polaron-polariton system.
+Namely, in this work, we will use the exact solutions of $\hat{\mathcal{H}}({\bf K})$ to calculate the dielectric function of this exciton polaron-polariton system.

 To calculate the dielectric function for this hybridized system, we begin by defining the charge density function as $\hat{\rho} (\vec{r}) = e\delta(\vec{r} - \hat{\bf x}_\mathrm{h}) - e\delta(\vec{r} - \hat{\bf x}_\mathrm{e})$, which upon Fourier transform becomes $\hat{\rho} (\vec{q})=-2i \sin\Big(\frac{\vec{q} \cdot \hat{\bf x}}{2} \Big) e^{i \vec{q} \cdot \hat{\bf X}}$.
 In this context, $\vec{q}$ will be the wavevector of the external field that will feel the dielectric function.
 Note that for optical frequencies, this is very small.